openhab/openhab-docs/rules/concepts.md

 These following code snippets implement the examples from the top of this page using UI rules, [JS Scripting](https://openhab.org/addons/automation/jsscripting) and [DSL rules](/docs/configuration/rules-dsl).

 The code from the JS Scripting examples can be used in file-based scripts that are created inside the `/automation/js` folder and have `.js` as their file extension.
+The same applies for the JRuby examples, but they have to be placed inside `/automation/jsr223/ruby/personal` with `.rb` as the file extension.

 Each UI rule will have a "code" tab showing the full rule definition.
 When asking for help on the forum, the representation of the rule from this code tab will be the best way to show your full rule.